-On May 28, 2020, Netlist filed a complaint against Samsung in the United States District Court for the Central District of California for Samsung's breach of the parties' JDLA.
+On May 28, 2020, Netlist filed a complaint against Samsung in the United States District Court for the Central District of California for Samsung's breach of the parties' Joint Development and License Agreement ("JDLA").
 On July 22, 2020, Netlist amended its complaint to seek a Declaratory Judgment that it properly terminated the JDLA in light of Samsung's material breaches.
 On October 14, 2021, the Court entered summary judgment in Netlist's favor and confirmed Netlist properly terminated the JDLA as of July 15, 2020.
 On February 15, 2022, the Court entered a Final Judgment in favor of Netlist on each of its three claims and confirmed conclusively that all licenses granted under the JDLA were terminated.
 On February 25, 2022, Samsung filed a Notice of Appeal, and the Federal Court of Appeals for the Ninth Circuit issued a Time Schedule Order on February 28, 2022, setting Samsung's deadline to file an opening appeal brief as June 6, 2022.
 As of the reporting date, Samsung filed its opening brief seeking an appeal of the lower Court's decisions.
-Netlist filed its response to Samsung's appeal and its own opening crossappeal brief on August 4, 2022.
+Netlist filed its response to Samsung's appeal and its own opening cross-appeal brief on August 4, 2022.
+Samsung responded as allowed on October 6, 2022 after seeking an extension of its deadline.
+Netlist now has an opportunity to enter a Reply in support of its cross-appeal, which is due for filing November 28, 2022.